ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.parser/README.md

 ## Settings
 ### 1. Default poll interval
-This default poll interval value will be used, if no individual poll interval value is specified for an entry in the configuration table (column: "Interval").
+This default poll interval value will be used if no individual poll interval value is specified for an entry in the configuration table (column: "Interval").
 The interval is in milliseconds and defines how often the link or file is being read and the states are being updated.

 **Note:**
 Do not use a too aggressive poll interval especially for website URLs.
 For example, if you want to retrieve the price of your shares from a certain website, you probably should be good with an interval of just every 24 hours (= 86400000 ms), if you are not a day trader.
 If you try to retrieve data from certain URLs too often, the website may ban you and put you on a server blacklist.
 So please use the poll interval with care.